AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/mappings.md

 The Diagnostic Report implementation guide is intended to support multiple usage scenarios; some profiles described within this implementation guide are reused across usage scenarios and other implementation guides.

 This informative section provides a mapping from the requirements of each end-product clinical specification to elements in a profiled FHIR resource.
-At the time of publication of this implementation guide the only end-product clinical specification supported is ?? (??).
+At the time of publication of this implementation guide the only end-product clinical specification supported is TBD (TBD).

 The mapping from requirements table below demonstrates the logical decomposition of each requirement to the lowest possible element in an applicable profile.